Skip to main content

 Tenancy deposit protection rules

-Your landlord must protect your deposit if you have an assured shorthold tenancy (AST)
+Your landlord or agent must protect your deposit if you have an assured shorthold tenancy (AST).
+Most private renters have this type of tenancy.

-• protect it with an authorised scheme
+• protect it with a deposit protection scheme

 • give you certain written information about the scheme

 The deposit must stay protected for your whole tenancy.
-Find out what should happen if your landlord or agent changes during the tenancy
+Find out what should happen if your landlord or agent changes during the tenancy.

 Deposits paid before 6 April 2012